-One of me pet peeves about so many bookmakers is the time it takes to get hold of your winnings.
-Every bookmaker will allow to deposit in a matter of seconds, but most seem to want to take days, sometimes even weeks to then transfer any money back.
+One of my pet peeves about so many bookmakers is the time it takes to get hold of your winnings.
+Mosts bookmakers will allow to deposit in a matter of seconds, but most seem to want to take days, sometimes even weeks to then transfer any money back.

 I do realise that it’s standard practice for most, but in this day and age, should it be?

-It can get even better if you use an e-wallet account with withdrawals taking just a few hours, and some are even instant.
+It can get even better if you use an e-wallet account with withdrawals taking just a few hours, and some are even instant from my findings.

-You can’t become one of the best bookmakers in the world if your pricing is consistently higher than other bookmakers.
-Punters love value and they will simply head of elsewhere to find the best price available.
+You can’t become one of the best bookmakers in the world if your pricing is consistently less than other bookmakers.
+Punters love value and they will simply head elsewhere to find the best price available.

-I’ve found that more often than not, bet365 are about as good a price as you are going to find in the industry.
+I’ve found that more often than not, bet365 are about as good a price as I’ve found in the industry.
 I’d guess that if they aren’t at the top for a certain market, they will be within 5-10%, which for smaller bets wont make a massive difference.